PHILOSOPHY OF FINANCIAL AID

 AWARDING FINANCIAL AID

 Once documented need is established, the Office of Financial Aid will consider programs for which the applicant is eligible and has expressed an interest.
 It is impractical for the aid applicant to expect the total calculated need to be met with gift-aid (grants and scholarships).
 In order to meet as much of the documented need as possible, the applicant must apply for a self-help program (loans or employment).
 Every effort will be made to meet the applicant's documented need through a combination of aid programs.
 The amount awarded will be based on the financial need of the applicant, the limitations imposed by the various financial aid programs, and the availability of funding.
 The total award may be less than the documented need because of fund limitations, an unusually large student budget, the applicant's aid request limitation, and/or prescribed program allowances.
-Aid applications will be reviewed and awards made as long as funds are available on a "first-completed, first-awarded" basis.
-Once a financial aid package has been awarded, an award notification letter will be sent to the applicant indicating the types and amounts of aid offered.
+Aid applications will be reviewed and awards made as long as funds are available on a "first-come, first-served" basis.
+Once a financial aid package has been awarded, an award notification will be sent to the applicant indicating the types and amounts of aid offered.
 You must review your award notification, accept or decline all the financial assistance offered to you online via UCONNECT.
 Failure to do so may result in all aid being canceled.
-No aid will be disbursed until all requirements are met with the Office of Financial Aid.
+No aid will be disbursed until all paperwork and requirements are met with the Office of Financial Aid.

 If, after the aid package has been awarded, it is determined that an additional resource is available to the student to help meet the cost of attendance, the Financial Aid Office will be required to recalculate the applicant's eligibility to include the additional resource.
 If the additional resource causes an over award situation, the student's aid package will be adjusted to compensate for the over award.
 Adjustments may include canceling or decreasing previously awarded aid.
-A revised award notification letter will be sent to the applicant indicating any revisions made to the aid package.
+A revised award notification will be sent to the applicant indicating any revisions made to the aid package.